MatiasSalomon01/Chat-App/README.md

-# Chat-App with Flutter and .NET
+# Chat-App with Flutter and Supabase